oskariorg/oskari-docs/md/documentation/frontend/override-locales.md

-# Overriding Oskari.org bundle locales
+# Overriding Oskari bundle locales

-This documents helps to create bundle which overrides default Oskari.org locales.
+This documents helps to create bundle which overrides default Oskari locales.

 # How to create locale override?